 Report from McDuffie Cummings, Jr., Chief of Police: Police have been busy responding to students not following the visitation policy.
 The NCDOT did a traffic study concerning speed limits and crosswalks.
 They had two meetings over break and another scheduled for 2/23.
 A copy of the proposal will be shared with the group.

 Report from Michael Bullard, Safety Officer for Environmental Health and Safety: Recommendation to continue following protocols (Covid-19).
 Spreadsheet numbers are holding steady and positive cases are flat now.
 Students may increase spread now that school is back in session.
 No transmissions in classrooms.
 Classrooms are being cleaned on an A-B rotation.
 Gaye asked if the Covid test results from last week had been updated.
-Royal Travis Bryant shared that 1049 came through the drivein testing and only 13 tested positive.
+Royal Travis Bryant shared that 1049 came through the drive-in testing and only 13 tested positive.

 Report from Melissa McLean, Staff Council: Staff council discussed Covid, and elected officers.
 They also discussed the Town Hall meeting and a spring break initiative for staff; possibly something to show appreciation campus-wide.
 They will meet again on Feb.
 18.